rlhickey/bias-cascade/07_the_aim.md

 **Falsifier (F-P1).** Demonstrate that transmitted orientation carries curvature --- that receiving a perspective incurs emission in the receiving system before any SNAP occurs along that perspective's direction.
 If perspective costs, it is not unbiased and the conjecture fails.

-**Falsifier (F-P2).** Demonstrate that all differentiation requires emission --- that direction cannot exist without partition.
-If differentiating without partitioning is impossible, perspective has no home between Silence and SNAP and the third ontological state does not exist.
+**Falsifier (F-P2).** Demonstrate that all differentiation requires emission in the differentiated system --- that an observer cannot hold a differentiated state without that state appearing in the observer's own ledger.
+If differentiation always costs the observer who holds it, perspective has no home between Silence and SNAP and the third ontological state does not exist.

+**Narrowed form (F-P2n).** Demonstrate that Silence's burn rate is directional --- that maintaining the capacity to SNAP in one direction costs differently than maintaining it in another.
+If the burn is directional, orientation is already in the ledger, perspective is already thermodynamic, and the conjecture falls.

 # **4. The Three States**